siglabsoss/Daryl-Workspace/system_design/overview.rst

 Do not name signals bvalid and bready unless they have the semantics indicated in this section.
 It will just confuse us.

+The burst size is not part of the interface, but is an important part of the module.
+It will either be a fixed number built in to the module or a module parameter (if it can be changed when instantiated).
+If it is fixed in the module, then it will typically be included in the module name.
+For example, if the bursts represent frames of an FFT and the size is fixed at 1024.
+Then the FFT module should be named something like fft_1024.
+On the other hand, if the size is parameterizable, then it should be added to the parameter list when instantiating the module.
+This will make the burst length clear to the uninitated, and make the code more user friendly.

 #################################
 System Block/Module Descriptions
 #################################